-\begin{rem} This gives us an example of isomorphism between the cohomology of $|\Li|$ and the stable elements when the action factors through a $p$-solvable group which cannot be recovered by a previous result.
-Notice that, even if the fusion system $\Fc$ is realizable, as $\Fc_e$ is exotic, we cannot find a group $G$ with $S\in\Syl_p(G)$ such that $G$ acts on $M$ in the same as asked in Section \ref{sec psolvable}.
-It helps us to settle Conjecture \ref{conjecture}. \end{rem}
+\begin{remark} This gives us an example of isomorphism between the cohomology of $|\Li|$ and the stable elements when the action factors through a $p$-solvable group which cannot be recovered by a previous result.
+Notice that, even if the fusion system $\Fc$ is realizable, as $\Fc_e$ is exotic, we cannot find a group $G$ with $S\in\Syl_p(G)$ such that $G$ acts on $M$ in the same way as asked in Section \ref{sec psolvable}.
+This example gives us some additional evidence for Conjecture \ref{conjecture}. \end{remark}